rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 I shook my head and strode back to 21.
 I deactivated the call light and smiled.

-“Yes?”
+"Yes?"

-“My buckle,” he held the female end of the belt out to me.
+"My buckle," he held the female end of the belt out to me.
-“I cannot make it work.”
+"I cannot make it work."
 He waved it at me, his voice trembling.

 I bent instead of kneeling.
-We’re not supposed to, not just because I may as well ask for some rowdy passenger to smack me on the ass.
+We're not supposed to, not just because I may as well ask for some rowdy passenger to smack me on the ass.
-It’s also bad for balance—one air pocket and we could take a header into a passenger or seat.
+It's also bad for balance—one air pocket and we could take a header into a passenger or seat.

-I glanced back at 27 and noticed that Irene wasn’t visible.
+I glanced back at 27 and noticed that Irene wasn't visible.
-Either she wasn’t in her seat or she was hunched over her papers again.
+Either she wasn't in her seat or she was hunched over her papers again.

-“Hmm.
+"Hmm.
-May I?”
+May I?"
 I asked, holding out one hand while steadying myself against the seat back with the other.

 Jim played his part well and took his time fumbling to slide the buckle along the belt to play out the length.